10 stops to admire the talent of Donatello

 So many times, as you wander the magical streets of Florence, you will find yourself gazing upon a piece of artwork which will make you dream.
-Donatello, whose works dot the Florentine landscape, is perhaps one of the most important artists of the early 1400's.
+One of these pieces is bound to be by Donatello, whose works dot the Florentine landscape, and is perhaps one of the most important artists of the early 1400's.
 He marks the transition from an art that idealized the human figure to a more realistic one in the Renaissance.
 His inspiring work will dazzle you with his interpretation of "real life" in the form of bronze, wood and marble statues, bas relief statues, drawings and architectural designs.

 Born in 1386 in Florence, he grew up with the Martelli family, where it is hypothesized that he received early training from a goldsmith, before training and working in the studio of the famous metalworker and sculptor, Lorenzo Ghiberti.
 There is very little known about his life as he was growing up; however, Vasari tells us a few stories which give insight to the generous and proud man that he was.
 Vasari, in his "Life of the Artists" where he wrote biographies of other artists, enjoys playing with the name Donato which is a variation on the Italian verb "to donate".
 Several pieces of Donatello's artwork were donated to those whom he held in high esteem.